Exploring the cloud of feature interaction scores in a Rashomon set: Feature interaction score and the cloud of scores

-\paragraph{Feature interaction score (FIS)} The common way to quantify feature interaction based on the statistical non-additivity \cite{lou2013accurate} is to measure the performance change of feature importance from the baseline \cite{sundararajan2017axiomatic, janizek2021explaining}.
+\paragraph{Feature interaction score (FIS)} The common way to quantify feature interaction based on the statistical non-additivity \cite{lou2013accurate} is to measure the performance change of feature importance from the baseline \citep{sundararajan2017axiomatic, janizek2021explaining}.
 The performance change can be decomposed into main feature effects and feature interaction effects.
 Several feature attribution methods have identified the necessity of a baseline value representing a lack of information when generating explanations.
 We refer to individual feature effects which do not interact with other features as the main effect.
 Inspired by model reliance and similar methods \cite{fisher2019all, zhu2015reinforcement, gregorutti2017correlation} that measure the change in the loss by replacing the variable of interest with a new random independent variable, we denote by $\varphi_{i}(f) = \E[L(f(\bfs{X}_{\setminus i}), \bfs{y})] - \E[L(f(\bfs{X}), \bfs{y})]$ and $\varphi_{\I}(f) = \E[L(f(\bfs{X}_{\setminus \I}), \bfs{y})] - \E[L(f(\bfs{X}), \bfs{y})]$ as the main effect and joint effect respectively.
 Herein, $ \E[L(f(\bfs{X}), \bfs{y})]$ is the baseline effect that provides interpretability.
-In practice, we usually permute the features of interest multiple times to achieve a similar measurement \cite{datta2016algorithmic}.
+In practice, we usually permute the features of interest multiple times to achieve a similar measurement \citep{datta2016algorithmic}.

 With this in mind, the FIS is defined as the difference between the loss change of replacing multiple features simultaneously and the sum of the loss change of replacing multiple features individually:

 \paragraph{Feature interaction score cloud (FISC)} We can generate the set of FISs as: $ FIS_{\mathbb{I}}(f) = \{FIS_{\I_{1}}(f), FIS_{\I_{2}}(f), ..., FIS_{\I_{2^p}}(f)\}$.
 Thus, the FIS of certain feature set $\I$ in the Rashomon set $\R(\epsilon, f^{*}, \F)$ is given by $FISC_{\I}(\R) = \{ FIS_{\I}(f): f \in \R\}$, illustrated in Fig. \ref{fig:problem} (b).
 We refer to the set of FISs with respect to a feature set in a model class as FISC.
 This cloud of scores has the range